Gauravsiwal/ML-Pipeline/README.md

 are fitted and validated on the dataset.
 The process includes leveraging Wandb (Weights and Biases) for model registry, experimentation, tracking, and tuning.
 Ultimately, the best-performing model is selected for deployment.

-In the final phase, the chosen model is deployed on GitHub by creating a Streamlit application.
+In the final phase, the chosen model is deployed by creating a Streamlit application and hosting it on GitHub.
 This application serves to predict the likelihood of truck delays based on the trained model's insights.
 Application link: https://ml-pipeline-cqfgrtvduftttgkdkagfr6.streamlit.app/